mike1372/toy-robot/README.md

 Possible Extensions
 -------------------

-Add something on the board for the robot to retrieve and make it a game - get the object in the least number of moves, object gets placed at random upon board creation, also have obstacles that the robot must avoid - have vitality that is lost upon each move and also lost upon attempting to move onto a square with an object
+Add something on the board for the robot to retrieve and make it a game - get the object in the least number of moves, object gets placed at random upon board creation, also have obstacles that the robot must avoid - have vitality that is lost upon each move and also lost upon attempting to move onto a square with an object.
+Add a cheat too?
 Add a third dimension - make the robot a spacecraft in space that is surrounded by hostile objects: black holes, supernovas, etc.